PrestaShop/prestashop.github.io/content/news/posts/2025/hummingbird-v2-beta.md

 ## 1. Vision: A Developer-Centric Foundation

-The current ecosystem faces limitations due to the rigid and outdated Classic theme.
+The current ecosystem faces limitations due to the rigid Classic theme.
 Hummingbird resolves these issues with an approach that is:

 - **Developer-first:** Built by developers, for developers, focusing on customization and flexibility.
 - **Performance-driven:** Optimized for speed, efficiency, and Core Web Vitals.